Erudika/scoold/README.md

 becomes `para_endpoint`.
 You **must** replace every dot with an underscore in order to convert a Scoold configuration property to a Heroku environment variable.

-It's also helpful to install the Heroku CLI tool.
-Using the CLI you can watch the Scoold logs with:
+Installing the Heroku CLI tool allows you to watch the Scoold logs with:
 ```
 $ heroku logs --tail --app myscooldapp
 ```